 - Moon: rsr.org/moon#TLP cites unexpected heat, dust, molten outer core, volcanism, radon & helium emissions

-- Mars: Eruption of apparent water vapor plumes to 200 kilometers and outgassing of its moons Phobos and Deimos
+- Mars: Eruption of water vapor plumes to 200 kilometers, water on the equator, and outgassing of its moons Phobos and Deimos

 - Jupiter: Moon Europa erupting and Io giving off 10x more heat than tidal pumping can explain

 - Saturn: Rings are young & changing; Enceladus ejecting plasma & erupting (hear RSR & former JPL system administrator)

 - Comets: The European Space Agency was surprised to film an actual landslide on the allegedly four billion year-old Comet 67P flying pile of rounded boulders and ice that is also outgassing oxygen; also, short-period comets exist even though the Oort cloud does not!
 See more at rsr.org/comets.

 - TNOs: Trans-Neptunian Objects are thousands of years old because millions of years would have randomized their perihelions.
 See more at rsr.org/TNOs.

 * More Mars News: Nasa finds that Mars, "once had 1-mile deep oceans and STILL remains moist".

 * Transient events in the universe!
 Do you know the name of the quasar that grew tenfold brighter, not over millions but in only one year?
 If so, you may be just the kind of person who could help with RSR research (see rsr.org/research-team)!
 Also, if you can find an example that fits any of the following, please email your finding to Bob@rsr.org: